How to Get Into Duke: Essays and Strategies That Worked

 • She highlights her personal connection to Duke.
 Not only did she grow up in the area, but she grew up visiting this specific Duke facility and falling in love with its furry denizens.
 As per the question, she gives admissions officers “something particular about Duke” that makes it a “good match.”

-Question 2: We believe a wide range of personal perspectives, beliefs, and lived experiences are essential to making Duke a vibrant and meaningful living and learning community.
+Question 2: We believe a wide range of viewpoints, beliefs, and lived experiences are essential to maintaining Duke as a vibrant and meaningful living and learning community.
 Feel free to share with us anything in this context that might help us better understand you and what you might bring to our community.
-(250 word limit)

-Question 3: Tell us about an intellectual experience in the past two years that you found absolutely fascinating.
-(250 words maximum)
+Question 3: Tell us about an experience in the past year or two that reflects your imagination, creativity, or intellect.

 premium college supplemental essay examples gray trial banner